Contents

 2. Find Safari in the settings list and ensure camera/mic access is on.

-I'm on a Mac Catalina, and my browser lost access to my screen.
+I'm on Mac Catalina, and my browser lost access to my screen.
 What do I do?

 1. On your Mac, click the Apple logo in the top left, click System Preferences, then click Security & Privacy.